Paraliterary text: ENA 4011.76Paraliterary text ENA 4011.76

 Input dateIn PGP since 2017

 Sermon in Judaeo-Arabic based on a narrative of real events.
 Dated: shortly after Kislev 1460 Seleucid, which is 1148 CE.
 The writer may be Mevorakh b.
-Natan (or may be named Zakkay, as written between lines 1 and 2 of recto).
-On recto he writes "this is a drash (sermon) that I recorded/composed while in mourning for my son Moshe.
+Natan (or may be named Zakkay, as written between lines 1 and 2 of verso).
+He writes "this is a drash (sermon) that I recorded/composed while in mourning for my son Moshe.
 I heard this on Friday, 13 Kislev 1460..."
 There are further details here about the date and the day of the week (he notes in the margin that it is a good sign to die on erev shabbat) and the Torah portion that coincided with the shiva in both Fustat and al-Maḥalla (parashat Vayishlaḥ).
-The sermon begins on verso.
+The sermon begins on recto.
 "One Friday, 13 Kislev 1460, I was sitting in al-Maḥalla copying books as is my custom, with the boys studying Torah before me.
 I heard them talking about an ugly business.
 I said to them, 'What's this that you're talking about?'
 They said, "Just what we heard."
 I said, "Who did you hear it from, and on what authority?"
-They said, "from the family of the cantor" ['bayt' can also mean wife, but here it is marked as a mixed/masculine plural].
-I said, "And where did the family of the cantor hear it from?"
+They said, "from the family/wife (bayt) of the cantor."
+I said, "And where did the family/wife of the cantor hear it from?"
 They said, 'From their relative Maʿānī in Fustat."
 I sent for Maʿānī, and as God knows, I was present but absent, estranged, alone, and lonely due to the remnants of an illness and [due to being] surrounded by enemies who await my public downfall..."